OmidHaqi/weather_app/README.md

 A weather forecasting application built with Flutter, following Clean Architecture principles with a feature-based folder structure.
 The app features a modern blurry UI theme and offers functionalities like current weather, 5-day forecasts, and city bookmarking.
 This project integrates with the OpenWeatherMap API for weather data and uses the GeoDB Cities API for city selection.

-> [!WARNING]
+> [!IMPORTANT]
-> Critical content demanding immediate user attention due to potential risks.
+> The purpose of this code is to implement Clean Architecture in the program.
+> You may notice bugs in the UI.
+If so, please submit an issue or a pull request.

 ## Features

-- **Current Weather Data**: Fetch real-time weather updates.
+- **Current Weather Data**: Fetch weather updates.
 - **5-Day Forecast**: View detailed weather forecasts for the next five days.
 - **City Bookmarking**: Save your favorite cities for quick access to weather updates.
 - **Blurry UI Design**: Enjoy a visually appealing, modern interface.